-Having a debt forgiven, discharged or cancelled can be a welcome relief for those struggling with debt.
-You may receive a debt cancellation through a few different methods, including filing for bankruptcy, participating in a debt relief program or negotiating settlements on your own.
-While having a debt cancelled can reduce your overall debt, there are some additional considerations that you’ll want to keep in mind, such as taxes and future credit.
+Having a debt forgiven, discharged or canceled can be a welcome relief for those struggling with debt.
+You may receive a debt cancellation through a few different methods, including filing for bankruptcy, participating in a debt help program, or reaching out to your creditors.
+While having a debt canceled can reduce your overall debt, there are some additional considerations that you’ll want to keep in mind, such as taxes and future credit.

 What is a Cancellation of Debt?